tidepool-org/platform/consent/loader/content/big_data_donation_project.v1.md

 ## Withdrawal from the Project

 You can decide to leave the Project at any time.
-You can opt out of this Project by logging into your account, clicking on the account name at the top of the page to navigate to your profile settings, clicking the link to 'Stop sharing data', and confirming your decision.
+You can opt out of this Project by logging into your account, clicking on the account name at the top of the page to navigate to your profile settings, clicking the link to 'Stop Sharing Data', and confirming your decision.

 If you decide to opt out of the Project, the information that was collected before you left the Project will still be used to support this Project, and the previously donated/anonymized data cannot be removed.
 No new information will be